PH Not Common Disease, Population Study Finds, but Groups at Risk

-The likelihood of developing pulmonary hypertension (PH) is low among people in southern Italy, a study drawn from a random and large grouping of individuals with echocardiograms, done to determine disease prevalence, suggested.
+The likelihood of developing pulmonary hypertension (PH) is low among people in southern Italy, suggests a study that draws from a random and large grouping of individuals with echocardiograms, done to determine disease prevalence.

 Independent predictors of PH include female sex and right ventricular enlargement, its scientists noted.